 “When you have an opportunity like this, you have to grab it!”
 Olga, 49, said excitedly at the closing.
 “It’s such a blessing to become a homeowner.
 Years from now, I’ll be telling my grandkids the story of this wonderful day.”

-Olga was able to buy the 4-bedroom home for only $35,000, with certain stipulations, under the special terms of the Newberry program.
-Thanks to an extraordinary donation from the Sam L. and Judith G. Yaker Fund, a forgivable grant was applied to the purchase price of $55,000.
+Olga was able to buy the 4-bedroom home for only $35,000, after a forgivable grant was applied to the purchase price of $55,000, under the special terms of the Newberry program.
+In addition, she received down payment assistance thanks to an extraordinary donation from the Sam L. and Judith G. Yaker Fund.
 The Yaker Fund gave $2.6M to the Newberry initiative to promote affordable homeownership and neighborhood revitalization.

 Olga signed a 15-year mortgage and will be paying $509 a month, with taxes and insurance rolled in.
 This monthly payment is $107 less than she had been paying in rent.
 Nonetheless, Olga was worried about other costs that come with responsibilities of homeownership, and she wanted to increase her savings before closing on the home.
 So she started cooking Puerto Rican dishes and selling them to family and friends to supplement her income.
 Olga is self-employed, doing tax preparation and childcare.